 Powered by Marriott.com

-Amenities at Courtyard San Diego Old Town include complimentary Wi-Fi, a 24-hour outdoor pool and fitness center, oversized 60″ televisions, in-room coffee, and mini-fridges, ergonomic workstations, and luxury bedding.
-In addition to the standard guest rooms, there are one-bedroom spacious suites available that are ideal for families — all are praised for cleanliness thanks to being newly-renovated in 2020.
+Amenities at Courtyard San Diego Old Town include complimentary WiFi, an outdoor pool and whirlpool, 24-hour fitness center, oversized 60″ televisions, in-room coffee, mini-fridges, ergonomic workstations, and luxury bedding.
+In addition to the standard guest rooms, there are one-bedroom spacious suites available that are ideal for families — all are praised for cleanliness thanks to being newly renovated in 2020.

 6. Holiday Inn Express San Diego Airport—Old Town